Advert reference: 18462

 Listed in: DACs

-We have this preowned Chord Electronics DAC64 Digital To Analogue Converter in Silver.
+We have this preowned Chord Electronics DAC64 Digital To Analogue Converter in Black.
 It is in very good condition which can be seen in the pictures attached.
-It comes with the original box/packaging & UK mains lead.
+It does not have its original box but can be shipped with suitable packaging.

 We are an authorised Chord Electronics dealer so please buy with confidence.

 Chord is introducing a number of new digital products using advanced technology features.
 Chord Electronics is the first company in the World to use this exciting new technology, which provides groundbreaking performance.
-The DAC64 is the first model to be introduced with this technology and features a radically new type of filter called the Watts Transient Aligned filter (WTA); improved fourth generation Pulse Array DAC; 64 bit filter and DAC architecture; and a new all digital DAC receiver chip.
+The DAC64 is the first model to be introduced with this technology and features a radically new type of filter called the Watts Transient Aligned filter (WTA); improved fourth generation Pulse Array DAC; 64 bit filter and DAC architecture.

 The WTA filter algorithm has taken twenty years of research to develop.
 It solves the question as to why higher sampling rates sound better.
 It is well known that 96 kHz (DVD Audio) recordings sound better than 44.1 kHz (CD) recordings.
 Most people believe that this is due to the presence of ultrasonic information being audible even though the best human hearing is limited to 20kHz.
 What is not well known is that 768 kHz recordings sound better than 384 kHz and that the sound quality limit for sampling lies in the MHz region.
 768 kHz recordings cannot sound better because of information above 200 kHz being important – simply because musical instruments, microphones, amplifiers and loudspeakers do not work at these frequencies nor can we hear them.
 So if it is not the extra bandwidth that is important, why do higher sampling rates sound better?